mathieucarbou/YaSolR/docs/blog/2024-07-01_shelly_solar_diverter.md

 The script uses a complex PID controller that can be tuned to really obtain a very good routing precision.
 The algorithm used and default parameters are the same as in the YaSolr project.
 You will find a lot of information in the [YaSolR manual](/manual#pid).

+The Shelly routeur having a slower feeback loop for measurements (each second for EM and could be more feom MQTT), it includes 2 PID configurations: one used when the grid excess is by default higher than 200W and another one when the excess is below. the advantage is to limit the over shoots of the PID and make it slowdown its corrections when around the setpoint.

 ### MQTT Grid source